brohitbrose/linkedin-games/README.md

 Much better!
 But how does one actually implement `consolidateLine`?
+Trivially, we perform *line-level* backtracking--much better than grid-level, but still a bit cheaty when our original goal is to implement a strategic solver.

-Well, one way to do it is exactly how most humans play the game: check for the presence of situations that generate guaranteed marks, and apply those marks.
+An alternative is exactly how most humans play the game: check for the presence of situations that generate guaranteed marks, and apply those marks.
 Many such patterns are obvious (e.g. two consecutives of a mark imply the next is the other, or one mark touching an (in)equality determines its counterpart).
 Some are quite cryptic (one that I have yet to see utilized in an official puzzle is how if the middle two cells of a line are connected by an equals, and one border cell is marked, then the other must have the other mark).